 I even wrote an article about that.
-So now, if you happen to stumble upon someone telling you coconut oil contains soluble fiber, it probably comes from me.
+So now, if you happen to stumble upon someone telling you coconut oil contains soluble fiber, the notion probably comes from me.
 Laugh it off and move on.
-Coconut does not have any fiber in it.
+Coconut oil does not have any fiber in it (but coconut meat does have).
 I apologize for my ignorance.
 I've learned my lesson.
-It's actually the medium-chain fatty acids that work.
+It's actually the medium-chain fatty acids at work.

 Myth #2: Coconut oil's saturated fat is toxic

-"Will coconut oil's saturated fats cause heart problem?
-Is it really safe to eat?"
+"Will coconut oil's saturated fats clog arteries and cause heart problem?

 I get that a lot.
 Thanks to the many negative remarks still flying around today.
 And I always spontaneously responded, "I would have died long ago if coconut oil's saturated fats cause heart disease."

 You might not realize this.
 But if you study those coconut oil skeptics carefully, they usually do not even touch, let alone eating coconut oil.
 They'll try super hard to dig up those old-school yet false research papers on saturated fat and tell you "There, that's the fact.
-So, coconut oil is poisonous because the saturated fat is toxic".
+So, coconut oil is toxic because its saturated fats clog arteries".

 Alas!
-Don't they know that saturated fats come in different sizes?
+Don't they know that saturated fats come in different shapes and sizes?

 Long-chain saturated fat that's in the meat is toxic because meat itself carries the toxins generated by animals when they're killed.

 What's more, long-chain fats, regardless of saturated or unsaturated, are difficult for our body to break down and convert into energy.
-They wind up in your fat cells as a result.
+They, for the most part, wind up in your fat cells as a result.